 Yes, but you may not contact the site owners or public agencies involved.

-Under what circumstances will a team be allowed to continue after a team member or faculty or professional adviser resigns or is replaced?
+Under what circumstances will a team be allowed to continue after a team member or faculty or professional advisor resigns or is replaced?

-ULI will respond favorably if the faculty adviser requests a waiver in writing and if the circumstances are exceptional and unavoidable.
+ULI will respond favorably if the faculty advisor requests a waiver in writing and if the circumstances are exceptional and unavoidable.

-To what extent can other students, faculty, and professional advisers participate in the team’s efforts?
+To what extent can other students, faculty, and professional advisors participate in the team’s efforts?

 Only in an advisory capacity.
 They may not draw or write anything that appears in the team’s presentation at any stage of the competition.